musicbeeremote/mbrc-plugin/README.md

 the Android application to communicate with [MusicBee](http://getmusicbee.com/).
 The plugin exposes a socket server (TCP) that listens for incoming connections from the plugin.

 It uses a text based protocol that is uses newline separated JSON messages.
-Thoses messages are then translated to calls of the MusicBee API.
+Those messages are then translated to calls of the MusicBee API.

-The plugin also implements an intermediate caching layer for library metadata.

 ### Built With